rails/rails/guides/source/asset_pipeline.md

 ```

 Rails automatically adds the `sass-rails` gem to your `Gemfile`, which is used
-by Sprockets for asset compression:
+by Sprockets for Sass compilation:

 ```ruby
 gem 'sass-rails'